openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_arraylist.md

 list.remove(at: 1) // Delete the element at subscript 1, now the list contains elements "a", "c", "d"
 ```

-## Increasing ArrayList Capacity
+## Increasing ArrayList Size

 Each ArrayList requires a specific amount of memory to store its contents.
-When adding elements causes the ArrayList to exceed its reserved capacity, it allocates a larger memory region and copies all elements to the new memory.
-This growth strategy means that add operations triggering reallocation incur performance costs, but as the ArrayList's reserved memory grows, these occurrences become less frequent.
+When adding elements causes an ArrayList to exceed its reserved capacity, the ArrayList allocates a larger memory region and copies all elements to the new memory.
+This growth strategy means that add operations triggering reallocation incur performance costs, but as the reserved memory grows larger, these occurrences become increasingly infrequent.

-If you know approximately how many elements will be added, you can pre-allocate sufficient memory beforehand to avoid intermediate reallocations, thereby improving performance.
+If you know approximately how many elements will be added, you can pre-allocate sufficient memory before adding to avoid intermediate reallocations, thereby improving performance.

 <!-- run -->